harryuan65/Grindy-Viking/README.md

 # Grindy Viking

-This repo is just me grinding some LeetCode in order to fight the dragon.
-For the repo name: I was playing Valheim with some friends.
+This repo is just me grinding some LeetCode.

 ## Generate Code